patroni/patroni/docs/faq.rst

     Yes, you can!

     You can achieve that by temporarily pausing the cluster.
-    This is tipically useful for performing maintenance.
+    This is typically useful for performing maintenance.

     When you want to resume the automatic failover of the cluster, you just need to unpause it.